nolan-h-hamilton/Consenrich/docs/source/examples.rst

   countingParams.applySqrt: true # `applyLog`, `applyAsinh``

 * ``applySqrt`` offers a gentle compression of the dynamic range and may be preferable to log transforms to preserve a greater breadth of signal variation for downstream peak calling, etc. Note this is the canonical link for Poisson GLMs but, more generally, confers analytic advantages that can aid in distribution-free uncertainty quantification.
 * Log-like transforms (``applyAsinh`` := ``numpy.arcsinh``, ``applyLog`` := ``numpy.log1p``) are useful for stripping multiplicative noise components for additive linear modeling.
-Depending on sparsity, their comparably strong compression may reduce capture of subtle signal patterns when applying Consenrich.
+Depending on sparsity, their comparably strong compression may affect capture of subtle signal patterns when applying Consenrich.

-Note, in the default (CLI) implementation, these transformations are applied *before* detrending and running the primary filtering step.
-Users running Consenrich programmatically can apply custom transformations and preprocesssing pipelines as desired, e.g., `Yeo-Johnson, general power transforms <https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.PowerTransformer.html>_`.
+* Users running Consenrich programmatically can apply custom transformations and preprocesssing pipelines as desired, e.g., `Yeo-Johnson or general power transforms <https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.PowerTransformer.html>`_.

+*Note, in the default (CLI) implementation, these transformations are applied *before* detrending (:mod:`consenrich.detrorm`).*